coq/coq/doc/sphinx/language/gallina-extensions.rst

    This command closes the interactive module type `ident`.

-   .. exn:: This is not the last opened module type
+   .. exn:: This is not the last opened module type.

 .. cmd:: Module Type @ident := @module_type.